ToninoK/CompressionTool/README.md

 # CompressionTool

-Simple compression tool that uses the Huffmans' Greedy Algorithm for data compression.
+Simple CLI compression tool that uses the Huffmans' Greedy Algorithm for data compression.

 Allows the user to input a file and compress it or decompress it.